isorrentino/bipedal-locomotion-framework/utilities/motor-current-tracking/README.md

 1. Generate the current trajectory used to drive the motors.

-2. Drive the motors in current as long as they are within the safety limits, which are defined in the config files.
+2. Drive the motors in current as long as they are within the safety limits, which are defined in the configuration files.

 In fact, the application will check if the joints come close to the position limits.
 In this case, the related motors are switch to position control and kept still in the last read position as long as all the other motors have completed the current trajectory.